-Yet, the fact remains that since the monks abandoned the island 219 years ago, anyone who has attempted to own, live on or have any lengthy dealings there have met with tragic fates or suffered unexplained mishaps and hardships.
+Yet, the fact remains that since the monks abandoned the island 219 years ago, anyone who has attempted to own, live on or have any lengthy dealings there have met with unexplained mishaps, hardships and strangely tragic fates.

 Captain Tomasević.
 After the fall of the Dubrovnik Republic, he became the owner of Lokrum.
 Despite being incredibly rich, he hit bad fortune immediately after purchasing the island and found himself bankrupt.

-Leave by Nightfall – Or Else…
+Leave by nightfall – or else